jenicarvalho/React-App-CatZone/README.md

 # CatZone 🐱

 CatZone is a super-mega-power application that shows you gifs of random cats.
-It was build using React ⚛ Styled Components 💅 and Axios.
+It was built using React ⚛ Styled Components 💅 and Axios.

 ## Installation